- 7" Tall

 Bongs & Water Pipes have been popular for decades to provide a smooth deep smoking experience.
 In ancient times bongs were made from ceramic, bone, and even wood.
 Today the number one material used for contemporary water pipes is glass.

 Bongs have always been popular for their filtered smoking effect due to being filled with water.
 Unlike dry pipes, bongs use water to add a level of filtration that enhances the smoking experience.
-The water acts as a filter to clean out impurities, and also allows the smoker to take deeper larger hits than with a hand pipe.
+The water acts as a filter to clean out impurities and allows the smoker to take deeper, larger hits than with a hand pipe.

-Some bongs have the ability to cool the smoke through additional percolators, and chambers.
-With basic perc water pipes, there may be only a slight noticeable cooling effect, but when you jump to larger multi-percolator bongs the cooling effect can be magnified immensely.
+Some bongs have the ability to cool the smoke through additional percolators and chambers.
+There may be only a slight noticeable cooling effect with basic perc water pipes, but when you jump to larger multi-percolator bongs, the cooling effect can be magnified immensely.

-With so many choices in styles, shapes, and designs, where do you start with selecting the right bong?
+With so many choices in styles, shapes, and designs, do you start selecting the right bong?

 What are Percolators?

-Basic water pipes have a reservoir chamber that is filled with water, a down stem is inserted into the water, and the bowl is then inserted into the downstem.
+Basic water pipes have a reservoir chamber filled with water, a down stem is inserted into the water, and the bowl is then inserted into the downstem.
 This is the most basic of water filtration found in pyrex glass bongs.
-For more complex filtering, and the smoothest smoke possible glass artists have created different styles of percolators to add to the filtration of the smoke.
+For more complex filtering and the smoothest smoke, possible glass artists have created different percolators' different styles to add to the filtration of the smoke.
 In these bongs, you will still fill the base up with water, but there are typically other chambers with percolators built into them that hold water.
 So instead of one water filtration point, your smoke may go through 4, 5, 6, or even more.

-Percolators come in an endless array of designs, and sizes.
+Percolators come in an endless array of designs and sizes.
 Some of the more basic styles of percs are dome percs.
-It is nothing more than a glass tube inserted into a dome shaped piece of glass.
-Tree percs, showerhead percs, honeycomb percs, and frit percs are some of the other well-known percolator styles.
+It is nothing more than a glass tube inserted into a dome-shaped piece of glass.
+Tree percs, showerhead percs, honeycomb percs, and frit percs are other well-known percolator styles.
 Some artists mix and match the percs to combine 3 or more of them in the same piece.
 This will offer one of the smoothest smokes most users have ever experienced.

 Old school bongs always had bowls that were sealed with an o-ring.
 They are inexpensiveness to make and functioned well.
-As glass artists have honed their skills the introduction of glass on glass bowls changed the use of o-ring based bowls.
-With glass on glass hardware, there is no need for the o-ring to seal the bowl to the down stem.
-Both the bowl and the female or male fitting, are sandblasted to create a rough sealable textured surface.
+As glass artists have honed their skills, the introduction of glass on glass bowls changed the use of o-ring based bowls.
+There is no need for the o-ring to seal the bowl to the down stem with glass on glass hardware.
+Both the bowl and the female or male fitting are sandblasted to create a rough sealable textured surface.
 The cohesive properties of sandblasting glass make gong attachments a great alternative to o-ring based hardware.

 Why Buy A Bong From Mile High Glass Pipes

-When choosing your next bong or water pipe buying from Mile High is a no brainer.
-We have a diverse selection of styles, colors, and models, that are ever-changing.
+When choosing your next bong or water pipe, buying from Mile High is a no brainer.
+We have a diverse selection of styles, colors, and models that are ever-changing.
 All of our US-based orders ship out for free.
 Your local smoke shop can't touch our prices.
-You can literally shop form home while sitting on your couch enjoying your favorite flower.
+You can literally shop from home while sitting on your couch, enjoying your favorite flower.
 We offer 100% customer satisfaction.
-If you are not happy with your purchase you can return the item for a full refund.
-We ensure that every order will make it to you intact, and if ANYTHING breaks in shipping we will replace it with no questions asked.
+If you are not happy with your purchase, you can return the item for a full refund.
+We ensure that every order will make it to you intact, and if ANYTHING breaks in shipping, we will replace it with no questions asked.
 All of our packagings are nondescript, and no one will ever know what you ordered.